joseph-abell/josephabell/content/blog/c-sharp-mvc-refresher/index.md

 ### Program.Main

 Main is the first function to run.
+We call the Program.CreateWebHostBuilder function.
+CreateWebHostBuilder is a factory method which we pass some basic environment variables, and returns us a WebHostBuilder.
+A WebHostBuilder is a class which builds the services we need, and builds a WebHost, which is the server, which serves up our app.

-We call the Program.CreateWebHostBuilder function to give us a WebHostBuilder.
-We then call the build method, which will give us a built version of the WebHost, which we call the run method on.
+We call the build method on WebHostBuilder, which will give us a built version of the WebHost.
+We call the run method on the WebHost, which should run our server.

 ### Program.CreateWebHostBuilder